Creation of PAWS

 The Step by Step Dog Care Plan

-- Spend time in the village to microchip the dogs and record numbers and details of the animals and owners.
+- Spend time in the village to record numbers and details of the animals and owners.

 - Work with the community to create ownership of dogs without owners.

-- Provide healthcare to the dogs such as vaccinations & deworming.
+- Provide routine healthcare to the dogs, including parasite medications and vaccinations

-- Identify the dogs that can be sterilised.
+- Identify the dogs that can be neutered.

-- Return to the village on a pre-selected date with our experienced veterinary surgeons to sterilise the selected dogs.
+- Return to the village on a pre-selected date with our experienced veterinary surgeon to neuter the selected dogs.